vishaljoshi/TestTheRest/README.md

 This is a utility/tool to test your JSON based restful services.
 Currently available as Chrome App.

-1. Write test cases on the restful service , validate the response and apply asserts.
+1. Write test cases on your  restful services , validate the response JSON,response headers and apply Assertions.

 2. Orchestrate  your restful service to do end to end testing.